fluxusfrequency/blog/setting-up-a-clientside-js-project-with-gulp-and-browserify.md

 });
 ```

 Now, when we run `gulp test`, we should see Gulp run the `lint-test`, `browserify-test`, and `test` tasks and exit with one passing example.
-We can also test the `watch` task by running `gulp watch`, then making changes to `test/client/index.js` or `client/index.js`.
-Changes to any of the files in those folders should trigger the tests.
+We can also test the `watch` task by running `gulp watch`, then making changes to `test/client/index.js` or `client/index.js`, which should trigger the tests.

 ## Building Assets

-Now that we have our app and our tests up and running, let's turn our attention to the rest of our build process.
+Next, let's turn our attention to the rest of our build process.
 I like to use `less` for styling.
 We'll need a `styles` task to compile it down to CSS.
-In the process, we'll use [gulp-autoprefixer]() so that we don't have to write vendor prefixes in our CSS3 rules.
+In the process, we'll use [gulp-autoprefixer](https://www.npmjs.org/package/gulp-autoprefixer) so that we don't have to write vendor prefixes in our CSS rules.
 As we did with the app, we'll create a development copy and a build copy, and place them in `public/stylesheets` and `build`, respectively.
-We'll also add this as to our `watch`, so changes to our styles will get picked up.
+We'll also add the `less` directory to our `watch`, so changes to our styles will get picked up.

-We should probably uglify our JavaScript files too.
+We should also uglify our JavaScript files to improve page load time.
 We'll write tasks for minification and uglification, then copy the minified production versions of the files to `public/stylesheets` and `public/javascripts`.
 Finally, we'll wrap it all up into a `build` task.

 Here are the changes to the `gulpfile`: